The RACE Digital Marketing Planning Framework

-We created RACE to help digital marketers plan and manage their activities in a more structured way since we found that many don't have a marketing strategy.
-In this post, first published in July 2010 and since updated with the a new summary of digital marketing KPIs you should track, we show how you can simplify your measurement and reporting through RACE Planning.
+We created RACE to help digital marketers plan and manage their activities in a more structured way since we found that many don't have a well-formed digital marketing strategy.
+In this post, first published in July 2010 and since updated with a new summary of digital marketing KPIs you should track, we show how you can simplify your measurement and reporting through RACE Planning.

 The RACE mnemonic summarises the key online marketing activities that need to be managed as part of digital marketing.
 RACE covers the full customer lifecycle or marketing funnel from:

 (Plan) > Reach > Act > Convert > Engage

 There is also an initial phase of PLAN, which involves creating the overall digital strategy, objective setting and plan, so sometimes members call it PRACE, but we prefer RACE Planning for simplicity.
 There's more detail at the end of the post in the infographic and the planning process is explained in detail in our RACE Digital Marketing Planning Elearning.

 We have defined four steps of engagement across the customer lifecycle, since in online marketing there is a major challenge in gaining interaction, participation with prospects and creating those all-important Leads after the initial customer touchpoint.

 These interactions, covered in the Act step can take place over several channels and touchpoints such as web, mobile, social media and email contacts, so these leads need separate management from final conversion to online or offline sale through techniques like retargeting and assisted selling.

 RACE consists of these four steps or online marketing activities designed to help brands engage their customers throughout the customer lifecycle.